ARMmbed/mbed-os/features/atcryptoauth/README.md

 This is the first draft of the driver.
 It is developed for demonstrating ECDSA operations using Opaque keys feature.
 Following considerations are taken in this first draft:
 - Only ECDSA sign and verify operations are implemented.
 - The device is commissioned with a minimalistic configuration to allow ECDSA operations.
-- Locking configuration zone (EEPROM region containing config) is locked as it is necessary to use the device.
+- Locking configuration zone (EEPROM region containing config) is performed as it is necessary to use the device.
 - Locking data zone is not required for sample or demo purposes.
 - The device is not configured to authenticate driver commands.
 - Public keys are not stored in the device but generated whenever required.

 ## ATCAECC508A configuration
 The device configuration must be **locked** before use.
-Locking means that the configuration cannot be changed afterwords.
+Locking means that the configuration cannot be changed afterwards.
 To achieve demo requirements it should be commissioned with a minimalistic configuration.
 The commissioning can be done using the sample commissioning app contained in the driver code.
 This app commissions following configuration in the device:
 - Data slots 0-7 are configured to contain ECC Private keys.
 - Slot 8 is configured to store a x509 certificate.
-- Slot 9-14 is configured to store ECC Public keys.
+- Slot 9-14 are configured to store ECC Public keys.

 ## Commissioning Application.
-Commissioning app is part of the driver source.
-It is gaurded under compile flag ```MBED_CONF_ATCAECC_APP_ENABLE``` and disabled by default in ```mbed_lib.json```.
+Commissioning app is part of the driver source, but is disabled by default.
+To enable it, please enable flag ```MBED_CONF_ATCAECC_APP_ENABLE``` in ```mbed_lib.json```.
 In order to do commissioning mbed-os should be built with this flag enabled.

 On start it prints following options:
 ```